k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/06_creating_custom_plugin.md

 ## Plugin Setup in Catalog

-Follow these steps to setup the new plugin within the Catalog's pipeline:
+Follow these steps to set up the new plugin within the Catalog's pipeline:

 1. Navigate to **Catalog app > Settings > Discovery Pipeline**.